Wondering How to Become a Freelance Copywriter? Hint: Maybe You Shouldn’t

 If the business in question has a marketing manager, ask for an introduction.
 That’s the person who would assign you a project.
 If it’s a one-person shop, the goal is to let them know how you can make their life easier with their marketing.
 Are they having trouble getting out a monthly newsletter?
 Creating an engaging website?
 Keeping up a lively social media presence?
 Let them know those are the sorts of things you can help with, either as one-off projects or ongoing monthly work.

 You have options.
-I did Business Networking International (BNI) when I first started out.
-BNI is a commitment—it costs a pretty penny to join, but the value is that you’ll be the only copywriter occupying a seat in your chapter.
+When I first started out, I joined Business Networking International (BNI).
+BNI is a commitment—it costs a pretty penny to join—but the value is that you’ll be the only copywriter occupying a seat in your chapter.
 The idea behind BNI is to generate referrals for one another—a “givers gain” philosophy.

 PRO TIP #1: Before joining a chapter, visit it (I believe you can do so two times).
 Every chapter is a little different.
 You want to get a sense of the vibe—and whether you’d be a good fit.